Self-Assessment Service Privacy Policy

 • Provide identification within the receiving NHS Organisation’s dashboard or tracking system

-• Report on anonymous demographic information of patients utilising the self-assessment service (e.g. 25% of users of the service are between X and Y age).
+• anonymise demographic information of patients utilising the self-assessment service for reporting purposes (e.g. 25% of users of the service are between X and Y age).

-This is part of your demographic information that part of your health record.
-It is used for:
+This is part of your demographic information that is part of your health record.
+It is used to:

 • Provide identification information on your self-assessment referral